 Please refer to the Student Records Protocol on Fee Appeals, September 23, 1999.
 To initiate the Fee Appeal procedure, the student completes a Fee Appeals form, available in the Student Records Office, 4th Floor of University Centre.

 Assistance With Appeals

 The office of Student Advocacy provides information and assistance to students about all appeal processes.

 University of Manitoba Libraries

 General Office

-Libraries Administration, 156 Elizabeth Dafoe Library
+Libraries - Director's Office, 156 Elizabeth Dafoe Library

 Telephone: (204) 474 9881 Fax: (204) 474 7583

 Taped recording of hours for all Libraries: 474 9770

 Website: www.umanitoba.ca/libraries/

 Director: Carolynne Presser

-E-mail: carolynne_presser@umanitoba.ca
+E-mail: carolynne presser@umanitoba.ca

 Chapter Contents

 SECTION 1: Introduction

 SECTION 2: Using the Libraries

-SECTION 3: University Libraries - Resources and Locations
+SECTION 3: University Libraries - Resources

+and Locations

 SECTION 1: Introduction

 The Libraries, as an essential partner in the mission of the University of Manitoba, provides access to knowledge in support of the university's teaching, research, and community service programs.
 Its vision is to be recognized as an essential resource of information within the University and the Province of Manitoba, providing a learning environment which fosters scholarship, creativity, and skill-based learning.

 The Libraries' collections have been intertwined with the history of the university since its beginning.
 The first gift of 4,958 books to the University of Manitoba came in 1883 from Alexander Kennedy Isbister.
 Over one hundred years later, the Libraries' system continues to maintain and preserve noteworthy collections.
 It offers students, faculty, staff, and Manitobans access to more than two million books and bound periodicals, a rapidly expanding system of networked databases and full text electronic resources, and a variety of other materials such as audiotapes, videotapes, phonorecords, slides, product catalogues, sheet maps, and microforms.

-The University of Manitoba Libraries consists of eight unit libraries and nine satellite information centres located on the Fort Garry and Bannatyne Campuses and at the Concordia, Grace General, Seven Oaks General, St. Boniface General and Victoria General Hospitals.
-The Libraries' administration and Libraries' Electronic Technologies and Services offices are located in the Elizabeth Dafoe Library of the Fort Garry Campus.
-The Acquisitions and Bibliographic Control departments, which acquire and process materials for most of the libraries, are located in the Elizabeth Dafoe Library, as are the Libraries' Collections Management and Archives & Special Collections departments.
+The University of Manitoba Libraries consists of nine unit libraries and nine satellite information centres located on the Fort Garry and Bannatyne Campuses and at the Concordia, Grace General, Seven Oaks General, St. Boniface General and Victoria General Hospitals.

 Academic Librarians

 Director of Libraries

 Presser, C., (A.B.
 (Hunter College), M.L.S.
 (Pratt).